cginovero/cleaning-dataset-project/CodeBook.md

 **This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.**

 ## Source:
+Human Activity Recognition Using Smartphones Dataset Version 1.0

-Jorge L. Reyes-Ortiz(1,2), Davide Anguita(1), Luca Oneto(1) and Xavier Parra(2)
+Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+Smartlab - Non Linear Complex Systems Laboratory
-1 - Smartlab, DIBRIS - UniversitÃ  degli Studi di Genova, Genoa (16145), Italy.
+DITEN - Università degli Studi di Genova.
-2 - CETpD - Universitat PolitÃ¨cnica de Catalunya.
-Vilanova i la GeltrÃº (08800), Spain
-har '@' smartlab.ws
+Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws
 www.smartlab.ws